russbjork/datasciencecapstone/presentation/wordpredictor.md

 # **The Predictive Text Model**

 <small>
-The predictive text model was built from a sample of 800,000 lines extracted from the large corpus of blogs, news and twitter data.
+The predictive text model was built from a sample of roughly 800,000 lines extracted from the large corpus of tweets, blogs, and news feed data.

-The sample data was then
+The sample data was then tokenized and cleaned using the **tm** package and a series of regular expression queries using the **gsub** function.
+During the cleaning process the data was converted to lowercase.
+All non-Ascii characters were removed.
+URLs and email addresses were removed from the sample data.
+Finally, Twitter handles, hash tags, ordinal numbers, profane words, punctuation and white space content was purged from the sample data.
-tokenized and cleaned using the **tm** package and a number of regular expressions using the **gsub** function.
-As part of the cleaning process the data was converted to lowercase, removed all non-ascii characters, URLs, email addresses, Twitter handles, hash tags, ordinal numbers, profane words, punctuation and whitespace.
-The data was then split into tokens (n-grams).
+The sample data was then split into tokens (n-grams).

 As text is entered by the user, the algorithm iterates from longest n-gram (4-gram) to shortest (2-gram) to